 As outlined in the theoretical considerations in Chapter 2, opportunity structures influence the possibility of meeting a partner, but partner choice preferences and cultural norms also influence partner choice in the sociological literature (Kalmijn 1991).
 In this context, Haandrikman and Hutter (2012, p.
 241) state that "[e]ach of these factors may be influenced by geographical distance".

 Individuals tend to choose a partner who is similar to them in terms of their characteristics and traits (e.g. Kalmijn 1994, 1998).
-On the one hand, these partnership preferences limit the supply of suitable partners and, on the other hand, the preferences of the other person determine the individual's resources on the partner market (cf. Klein 2015, 326, quoted from Bourdieu 1976).
+These partnership preferences limit the supply of suitable partners and the preferences of the other person determine the individual's resources on the partner market (Klein 2015, 326, quoted from Bourdieu 1976).
 The choice of a (similar) partner also has far-reaching consequences.
-Patterns of partner choice reproduce social structures (cf. Klein 2015, p.
+Patterns of partner choice reproduce social structures (Klein 2015, p.
 326, quoted from Bourdieu 1976; Skopek et al. 2009).
 If partners belong to a different social class or have an unequal social background, this leads directly to social or professional advancement or relegation.
-Marriages between a native and a migrant promote integration (cf. Klein 2015, p.
+Marriages between a native and a migrant promote integration (Klein 2015, p.
 326).

-In the German literature on partner choice, similarities have been found above all in terms of education (Blossfeld and Timm 1997; Timm 2004) and age (Klein 1996; Klein 2005).
+While evidence on For Germany, homogamy patterns have been documented in terms of education (Blossfeld and Timm 1997; Timm 2004) and age (Klein 1996; Klein 2005).

 The predominant educational similarity of couples is explained by the selective education system, which creates more homogeneous groups.
 Due to the opportunities for contact that arise in the education system, it is not surprising that partnerships are formed between people with the same or similar qualifications (Timm 2004).
 In addition, people with a similar socio-economic background tend to concentrate spatially.
 Furthermore, age has a compositional effect on the proportion of spatial homogamy.
 The availability of potential partners in certain age groups on the dating market influences the chances of meeting.
-If women or men do not come into contact with men or women of the same age on the partner market due to different birth rates, this extreme case is referred to as 'marriage squeeze' (cf. Bhrolchain 2001).
+If women or men do not come into contact with men or women of the same age on the partner market due to different birth rates, this extreme case is referred to as 'marriage squeeze' (Bhrolchain 2001).

 Spatial distance in partner choice

 Much of the sociological literature dealing with the spatial proximity of spouses is more than 70 years old (Bell 1957; Bossard 1932; Clarke 1952; Coleman and Haskey 1986; Davie and Reeves 1939; Ellsworth 1948; Koller 1948).
-Subsequently, for a long time, no attention was paid to geography in partner choice (cf. Lengerer 2001, p.
+Spatial proximity to potential partners increases the probability of spontaneous encounters, which is why the pattern of 'distance decay' has been of great importance (Abrams 1943; Bell 1957; Bossard 1932; Ellsworth 1948; Harris 1935).
+Subsequently, for a long time, no attention was paid to geography in partner choice (Lengerer 2001, p.
 134).
 A handful of recent articles are once again attaching greater importance to its role (Haandrikman et al. 2008; Haandrikman 2019; Lengerer 2001).